 CSI focuses squarely on advancing a new sustainable infrastructure paradigm and practice in the Northwest and beyond.

-This new report, Rewiring the Northwest's Energy Infrastructure, is the first of the 5 Big Goals for 2040 series.
+Released April 2017, A Northwest Vision for 2040 Water Infrastructure, is the second report of the Five Big Goals for 2040 series.
 It paints a picture of how the Pacific Northwest can develop integrated systems to supply, purify, and manage water that are among the most sustainable and resilient in the world.